cppitems/cppitems/items/003/item.md

 > With which operands are the above operations associated?

 To represent intermediate results of sub-expressions, *temporary objects* might be created during execution of an expression.
 The lifetime of temporary objects ends with the *full-expression*: after evaluation of the expression, all temporary objects are destroyed.

-> What can extend the lifetime of a *temporary object*?

 The following commands can be used to gain detailed insights on the interpretation of the snippet above:
 ```bash